 Yes, there are special mortgages for the armed forces overseas.

-You can purchase property abroad, and would do so through our international mortgage specialists, who have years of experience arranging purchases for the army and other occupations all over the world.
+You can purchase property abroad and would do so through our partner’s international mortgage specialists who have years of experience arranging purchases for the army and other occupations all over the world.

-We find that our customers really value this expert service as we are familiar with the unique processes and requirements that countries abroad often demand – an important service to avoid getting ripped off!
+We find that customers really value this expert service as Mortgage Squared are familiar with the unique processes and requirements that countries abroad often demand – an important service to avoid getting ripped off.

-Luckily, there are still lenders out there that consider applicants with adverse credit and consider each mortgage on a case by case basis, avoiding awkward and frustrating ‘computer says no’ scenarios.
+Luckily, there are still lenders out there that consider applicants with adverse credit and consider each mortgage on a case by case basis, avoiding awkward and frustrating scenarios.

 It really depends on how your credit file looks, how recent and severe the issues were, and how much deposit/equity you’ll have with your new mortgage.

 Insurance for the armed forces?